 I2C protocol has an acknowledgement feature which is not present in SPI.
-Due to this acknowledge system by the receiver, sender knows whether data is accepted by receiver or not.
+Due to this acknowledge system by the receiver, the sender knows whether data is accepted by the receiver or not.
 So we can say I2C is much better in a noisy environment.

-Either the master or slave generates the acknowledge data bit, depends upon the direction of data transmission.
+Either the master or slave generates the acknowledge data bit, depending upon the direction of data transmission.
 For the master writing to a slave (W), acknowledge bit is generated by the slave, while master receiving (R) data from a slave, master generates the acknowledge bit.

 Now there are 3 terms Acknowledge, No Acknowledge and Not Acknowledge (NACK)